Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Conclusion

 The experimental results performed on a planar surface are extremely promising.
-They validate the idea of a data-driven probabilistic model-free control framework to optimally learn about an unknown surface and evaluate the locomotion gaits in real time.
-Furthermore, the proposed framework is sufficiently generic to be readily and easily applied towards a diverse family of multi-limb soft robots, without requiring any significant modifications.
-Future work includes (1) applying these gaits to soft robot locomotion control and path planning, (2) using learning methods to as well as further tune and optimize actuation and gait parameters, (3) devising modifications to decrease learning time (e.g. through Gaussian Processes or reinforcement learning), (4) extending or altering the methodology to be applied towards more complex and dynamic systems, and (5) further exploring the causes of increased variance in soft robot locomotion behavior, including more complex frictional interactions and significant influence from the tether.
+They validate the idea of a data-driven probabilistic model-free control framework to optimally learn about an unknown surface and synthesize the locomotion gaits in real time.
+The synthesized gaits have the potential to serve as starting points for other locomotion control techniques, including Reinforcement Learning (RL) and Central Pattern Generators (CPG).
+Furthermore, the proposed framework is sufficiently generic to be extended and applied to a diverse family of multi-limb soft robots without requiring significant modifications.
+In summary, it is particularly relevant for soft robots where prior knowledge of their behavior is limited.
+Both the assumption of planar uniform locomotion surface and temporally constant edge weights of the graph limit the applicability of this method to more challenging terrains.
+Subsequently, the evolution of the framework for complex and dynamic environments will involve combining this methodology with feedback control.
+Future work will focus on applying the synthesized gaits to soft robot locomotion control and path planning; utilizing learning methods to further tune and optimize actuation and gait parameters; developing modifications to reduce learning time (e.g., through Gaussian Processes or reinforcement learning); evolving the methodology for application in more complex environments and dynamic systems; and investigating the factors contributing to increased variance in soft robot locomotion behavior, such as complex frictional interactions and the influence of the tether.